nzilbb/labbcat-server/server/src/main/jsp/README.md

 The main dependencies in this project are extensions of the `HttpServlet` class, which respond to HTTP requests, and so depend mainly on `HttpServletRequest` and `HttpServletResponse` only.
-Up until now, these have been directly references from precompiled code in `src/main/java/nzilbb/labbcat/server/servlet/`
+Up until now, these have been directly referenced from precompiled code in `src/main/java/nzilbb/labbcat/server/servlet/`

 JSP files are compiled on demand by the servlet container in which they're running, so